cth127/cth127.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Taehun Cha is a Ph.D. candidate at the Department of Mathematics, Korea University.
+His main research area is Natural Language Processing, especially mathematically analyzing the current success of PLMs and LLMs.
+He is also interested in causal inference and sequential decision making.
 toc:
   sidebar: left
 ---